 8) I’m a first time teacher and I’m nervous about teaching, is there anything I can do to prepare?

 Our teacher Courtney from the UK has written a blog post about her first week at York, which you can take a look at here.

-All the preparation you need would have been done in your TEFL.
-We give extensive training for the first two weeks with week one being you observing classes, and week two of you team teaching with an experienced teacher.
+All the preparation you need would have been done in your TEFL/CELTA.
+We give extensive training for the first two weeks with week one being you observing classes, and week two of you team teaching with an experienced teacher (for the classes you will be taking as your own).
 You will also have workshops with your senior teachers, and teacher development plan meetings with your academic coordinator.
 Don’t fret, if you are open to learning you’ll do great!

 10) How much extra work is summer and winter course?

 You teach one extra class during your weekdays, and one extra class on a Tuesday (5 Tuesdays out of the 6).
 You will be paid extra if you are teaching your extra classes on the morning schedule, and everyone is granted 9 days paid holiday at the end of August as extra compensation for your time.